 Lopukhins' Estate, Architectural estate in Khamovniki District, Russia.

-Lopukhins' Estate is a three-story stone building in the Khamovniki District with two residential floors, cellars, and a distinctive western facade featuring a two-level porch.
-The structure displays typical features of noble architecture from its period, with solid construction and a carefully planned layout.
+Lopukhins' Estate is a three-story stone building in the Khamovniki District of Moscow, with two residential floors, cellars below, and a two-level porch on its western facade.
+The building sits on a long narrow plot and shows the typical features of Russian noble architecture from the late 17th century.

 The community of curious travelers